bipicar/swagger-ui-express-subtags/README.md

 # Swagger UI Express Subtages

 This package produces a Swagger UI layout with endpoints grouped into a hierarhical list based on tags with (optional) special delimiter characters to denote hierarchy.
 Delimiter characters are `|` and `:`.
 FYI - It's modified version of [swagger-ui-express](https://www.npmjs.com/package/swagger-ui-express).
-Please refer the documentation for module implementaation with express.
+Please refer the documentation for module implementation with express.

 ## Usage